 If your website has been coded correctly, the base images will be automatically resized to the templates.
 If you have a square template, and square base image will be resized nicely.
 If you have a rectangular template, you may need a base image that’s in the same ratio as the template.

 Tip 4: Create a template

-The product should always be centred and take up the majority of the canvas.
+The product should always be centered and take up the majority of the canvas.
 If you want your product images to look consistent, you’ll need to create a template that will allow you to easily resize your product images.
 I mean, there’s no point in having awesome product photos if they don’t look great together right?

 To create a template in Adobe Photoshop, start by creating a blank canvas with the dimensions you want.
-After that, you’ll need to identify the centre point of the canvas.
+After that, you’ll need to identify the center point of the canvas.
 The best thing about using Photoshop to create the template is that you can easily create guidelines that’ll help you identify significant points on the canvas (just go to ‘View’ > ‘New Guide…’).

 Next, you’ll want to create a border so that all your products take up the same amount of canvas space either vertically or horizontally, regardless of their shape or size.

 This is what will give your site that consistent, professional look.
 The right amount of space around the product will depend on the padding around images (i.e. the blank space between your image frame and the other elements on the site pages) that you have on your website.

 If you have a lot of padding, the product will need to take up the majority of the canvas to avoid an awkwardly spaced website.
 If you have a little padding, you’ll want the product to take up less of the canvas otherwise your website will look extremely cramped.
 I always start with 90%, and then move up or down by 5% until I get the result I want – I recommend testing 1-2 of these on your site to see how it all looks together.